arangodb/cluster-maintenance/README.md

   remove-zombies                       3.3.23 - 3.5.99    Removes zombie collections found by analyze task.

 move shard tasks:
-  create-move-plan                     3.3.23 - 3.5.99    Creates plan to rebalance shards in your cluster. execute-move-plan                    3.3.23 - 3.5.99    Executes plan created by create-move-plan task. force-failover                       3.3.23 - 3.5.99    Performs forced failover as calculated by analyze task. show-move-shards                     3.3.23 - 3.5.99    Allows to inspect shards being moved.
+  create-move-analysis                 3.3.23 - 3.5.99    Creates analysis for a plan to rebalance shards in your cluster. create-move-plan (deprecated)        3.3.23 - 3.5.99    Creates plan to rebalance shards in your cluster. execute-move-plan                    3.3.23 - 3.5.99    Executes plan created by create-move-plan task. force-failover                       3.3.23 - 3.5.99    Performs forced failover as calculated by analyze task. show-move-shards                     3.3.23 - 3.5.99    Allows to inspect shards being moved.